-Puffs, pots, pouches and purees….do you buy them for your baby?
+Do you buy commercial baby food for your baby?

 We know from the National Diet and Nutrition survey that 72% of 4 to 9 month old babies have shop-bought baby foods as part of their weaning diet.
 It’s not surprising that most parents opt for these at some point during their baby’s weaning journey, they’re ready made meals, they’re so convenient, you can simply pop a pouch in your changing bag and off you go!

-However on closer inspection, I’ve found that many baby food purees are not as nutritious as home cooked versions and I urge parents to get to know the ingredients lists and nutritional information panel on the back of the packaging so you can see what they contain.
+I’ve found that many baby food purees are not as nutritious as home cooked versions and I urge you to get to know the ingredients lists and nutritional information panel on the back of the packaging so you can see what they contain.

-Many of the pouches and jars are sold in darker coloured packaging and are marketed as being savoury dishes, however are actually very sweet because they’re based on apple or pear.
+Many of the pouches and jars are sold in darker coloured packaging and are marketed as being savoury dishes, however are actually very sweet because they’re based on fruit like apple or pear.
 They’re misleading for mums and dads and are actually more of a dessert.
 For example there is a dark green pouch on the supermarket shelves named ‘Broccoli, Pear and Peas’ but when you flip it over and look at the ingredients list, it’s actually 79% pear!
-Parents should considered this a sweet food or dessert, rather than a savoury meal.
-Babies need exposure to savoury bitter tasting vegetables on repeated occasions at the start of weaning to learn all about them.
-Babies are already proficient with sweet foods, as they’re born with an abundance of mature sweet taste buds, its an evolutionary thing to encourage them to seek out the breast for survival!

-Some baby meals also have water added – it’s needed as part of the production process, but it does mean that the nutrient content becomes diluted and your baby has to eat a larger amount just to get her nutrients….its not yet proven but scientific researchers suspected this may impact on appetite regulation because it encourages your baby to eat a larger amount of food just to get the same nutrients.
+Some baby meals also have water added – it’s needed as part of the production process, but it does mean that the nutrition becomes diluted and your baby has to eat a larger portion just to get her nutrients….it’s not yet proven but scientific researchers suspected this may impact on appetite regulation because it encourages your baby to eat a larger amount of food just to get the same nutrients.
 The danger of this is overeating which could lead to becoming overweight later during childhood.

 Rusks, biscotti, baby rice cakes and baby biscuits often have sugar added or if not, are sweetened with apple juice – which in-fact is a free sugar.
 It’s not healthier just because it comes from an apple!
-For those of you in my Weaning & Baby Nutrition Masterclass you will know that I don’t have an issue with sugar.
+Those of you on my Happy Healthy Weaning course will know that I don’t have an issue with sugar.
 It’s a simple carbohydrate and if its an essential part of a recipe (like bread or cakes) then use it.
 The problem with sugar is when it eaten in excess.
 However in those first few months of weaning sweet foods really aren’t needed.
-Save these until your baby is established on 3 balanced meals and 3 snacks a day.
+Save these until your baby is established on 3 balanced meals and 3 snacks a day around 10-12 months.

 Unless cold pressed, all baby food pouches and jars are preserved by ultra heat treatment.
 Unfortunately this alters some of the nutrients, for example almost all vitamin C will be destroyed as it just can’t withstand heat.